-Preliminary decisions on programs for the year 2022-2023 will be made at the Advisory Board meeting in early February 2021.
-Pre-proposals should therefore be received well before this meeting and not later than December 1.
-"Pre-proposal" submissions need not be elaborate.
-Be sure that your pre-proposal includes:
+Preliminary decisions on programs for the year 2025-2026 will be made at the Advisory Board meeting in early February 2024.
+Submit your pre-proposal to KITP no later than November 8.

-- Names of prospective organizers who have expressed interest in working up a full proposal and serving as program coordinators
+- Names and email addresses for three to four prospective organizers who have expressed interest in working up a full proposal and serving as program coordinators.

 - Full proposals are NOT required at this stage.